 - Remove the manual stem from the existing valve.
 If you are converting an anti-siphon valve, temporarily remove the anti-siphon cap (you will need to install the actuator and the cap together).

 - Replace any existing worn washers with the new ones provided.

 - Install the timer with the actuator into the manual valve; using a wrench, tighten firmly, but do not over tighten.

 - Rotate the flow control clockwise until completely closed.

 - Turn on the main water supply.

 - Test the timer using the manual on/off button located on the upper right side.
 Press the button once.
-A click will be heard indicating the valve is open (a manual operation icon and icon indicating the valve is open will appears on the upper and lower right side of the screen).
+A click will be heard indicating the valve is open (a manual operation icon and icon indicating the valve is open will appear on the upper and lower right side of the screen).

-- Now, rotate the flow control counter clockwise, one turn at the time until the valve is operational and all sprinklers/sprayers working evenly and to your satisfaction.
+- Now, rotate the flow control counter clockwise, one turn at the time until the valve is operational and all sprinklers/sprayers are working evenly and to your satisfaction.

 - Press the manual on/off button again to turn the timer off.
 A click will be heard indicating the valve is now close (The manual icon will disappear and the valve will close.